dadddda/carousel-react/README.md

 ### Usage

-All the necessary files for the `Carousel` component are located in `src/components`, `src/styles` and `src/helpers` directories.
+All the necessary files for the carousel component are located in `src/components`, `src/styles` and `src/helpers` directories.

-For demonstration purposes, the `Carousel` component uses sample images which are located inside `public/images` folder.
-The data about the images is passed to `Carousel` component as a `slides.json` file located in `src/data` folder.
+For demonstration purposes, the carousel component uses sample images which are located inside `public/images` folder.
+The data about the images is passed to carousel component as a `slides.json` file located in `src/data` folder.

 There are few things you should know:

 1. Carousel component takes array of map elements as it's prop `slidesData`.
 2. Each map element of the array represents individual slide.
 3. The size of slides data array decides how many slides render inside carousel component.
-4. You can leave map elements empty as `"id"` keys are added automatically inside carousel component, but feel free to add as many additional props as you wish that you will be using inside each `Slide` component.
+4. You can leave map elements empty as `"id"` keys are added automatically inside carousel component, but feel free to add as many additional props as you wish that you will be using inside each slide component.
 5. You only need to modify `Slide.js` file according to your content.

 In this example map elements include `"path"` and `"filename"` keys used for image `src` and `alt` respectively: